 16. Don’t oversleep on weekends

 If you don’t need to be up for work or school on the weekends, it might be tempting to sleep the day away.
 Unfortunately, you may pay the consequences when you aren’t tired enough to fall asleep at your set bedtime.
 Try to stick to your normal schedule as closely as possible to avoid trouble once Monday arrives.
+It is important to pay attention to your natural circadian rhythm.

 Helpful Tools And Apps